wadmp/wadmp.github.io/src/gen2/tutorials/move-a-device/README.md

 Alternatively, the whole procedure has been automated in a Jupyter Notebook that is available in our public GitHub repo: [github.com/wadmp/wadmp.github.io/blob/master/jupyter_notebooks/move_device.ipynb](https://github.com/wadmp/wadmp.github.io/blob/master/jupyter_notebooks/move_device.ipynb)

-### Step 1: Tell the Bootstrap Server to which Management Server the device should be directed
+### Step 1: Tell the Bootstrap Server to which Management Server the Device Should Be Directed

 By default, in any particular WebAccess/DMP server deployment, the Bootstrap Server is configured to direct all devices to the Management Server co-located with the Bootstrap Server.